BigWheel92/string-functions/README.md

 4. void strCat(char* const str1, char const* const str2): append str2 to the end of str1.

 5. int findAndReplace(char* const mainString, char const* const oldSubstr, char const* const newSubstr, int const countRemove=INT_MAX):  Replaces oldSubstr in mainString with newSubstr.
 If the value of countRemove parameter is not passed while calling findAndReplace, all occurrences of oldSubstr are replaced with newSubstr.
-Otherwise it will replace as many occurrences from left to right as the value of countRemove.
+Otherwise it will replace as many occurrences from left to right as the value of countRemove ( provided actual occurrences>= countRemove).
 The function returns the actual count of total occurrences replaced.

 6. void intToCharArr(int const num, char* dest): Converts the integer value passed in num variable into a string and stores in dest.